JetBrains/godot-support/gdscript/README.md

 # Update 1.6.2024

-Sorry, version 2.5.0 broke quite a lot of things, I'm taking it down for now and going to fix those issues... seems that while Parser is more or less fixed, a lot of Annotators broke. -_-
+Sorry, version 2.5.0 broke quite a lot of things, I'm taking it down for now and going to fix those issues... seems that while Parser is more or less fixed, a lot of Annotators broke. -_- Gonna have to start writing tests for those as well I guess.

 ## Update 9.4.2024